Customer stories Airbus

 Better code quality, improved collaboration, happy developers

-Happier developers also had a positive impact on recruitment. “[The Web Factory] had a hard time recruiting developers previously, but now that GitLab is a part of the tech stack, we’re receiving more applications from more experienced developers.”
-Logan explained.
+Happier developers also had a positive impact on recruitment. “[The Web Factory] had a hard time recruiting developers previously, but now that GitLab is a part of the tech stack, we’re receiving more applications from more experienced developers,” Weber explained.
 When developers can focus on their jobs, attracting other talented developers becomes easier.
-For Logan, adopting GitLab changed the entire development process for the better.
-The Web Factory team has been using GitLab for three years now, and Logan is a GitLab Hero who regularly shares his experience and expertise with others.
+For Weber, adopting GitLab changed the entire development process for the better.
+The Web Factory team has been using GitLab for three years now, and Weber is a GitLab Hero who regularly shares his experience and expertise with others.
 If his team hadn’t adopted GitLab, he doesn’t think they would be as efficient.
-“We’d still have long processes, long periods of development, and less and less motivated developers who no longer like the projects they are working on and end up leaving,” Logan summarizes.
+“We’d still have long processes, long periods of development, and less and less motivated developers who no longer like the projects they are working on and end up leaving,” Weber summarizes.

 All information and persons involved in case study are accurate at the time of publication.